 Our Pick of the week is “Grayscale Wonderland II.”
 Opening on Saturday, February 6 at bG Gallery, the artists have been pushed to uncover alternative realities through images devoid of color.
 This will be the 2nd incarnation of the gray scale exhibit featuring over fifteen artists.

 See image: Yaron Dotan, Jacob Wrestling the Angel, india ink drawn on painted panel 36×48 2015

-For the exhibition Bleicher has chosen two surrealistic black and white works from artist Scott Horton.
+Bleicher has chosen two surrealistic black and white works from artist Scott Horton.
 “His black and white digital works combine a cool early Mac classic clip art work in interesting complex surreal ways,” explained Bleicher.

 Photographer Huss Hardan’s work will also be included.
 “A camera is with me at all times,” said Hardan.
 He captured the shot in the show as he was driving up the coast to San Francisco.
 Like many photographers, he knew it would be something special.
 So he pulled off to the side of the road while a fog bank rolled onshore, and waited for the light to change.
-He nailed the shot.

 See image: by Huss Hardan, 12″x12″ print, matted to 20″x20,” framed, Limited 1 of 15